 - Remove invasive, non-native plant species: Many invasive, non-native plant species destroy native habitat and with it, plants on which our birds depend on for survival.
 While there are many species of concern, five of the most common and problematic are English Ivy, Himalayan blackberry, Garlic Mustard, Japanese Knotweed and Clematis.
 For information on identification and removal of invasive plant species, check out East Multnomah County Soil and Water Conservation District's excellent website: www.naturescape.org.

 - Create a brush pile: Pile up downed tree limbs to create a brush pile, a great source of cover for birds during bad weather.

 - Report the birds that you see to eBird or Project Feeder Watch: Keep track of the birds in your neighborhood and then add your observations to one of these online bird databases.
 When you add your observations to eBird or Project Feeder Watch you help bird scientists across the country. eBird gives you a special password that allows you to access a permanent record of the birds that you have seen.
 Project Feeder Watch provides a starter kit to help you identify your birds.
 Go to: www.ebird.org or www.birds.cornell.edu/pfw/.

 - Report anybody illegally harming birds: Native birds have been protected under federal law for nearly a century.
-However, illegal killing of protect bird species remains a serious problem in our region.
-Audubon Society of Portland’s Migratory Bird Protection Fund offers rewards of up to $1,500. to people reporting illegal killing of protected bird species.
-If you believe a bird has been illegally harmed, call Audubon Society of Portland at (503) 292-0304.
+However, illegal killing of protected bird species remains a serious problem in our region.
+If you believe a bird has been illegally harmed, call the Audubon Society of Portland at 503-292-0304.

 When you join the Audubon Society of Portland, you are adding your voice to one of the oldest and most effective bird conservation organizations in the country.
 Our current priorities to protect birds across our region and our state include the following: